 Q2) Why haven’t I received my Race Pack?

 A2) The race packs will be sent out around the middle to the end of August so please wait until 7 days before the race before contacting us.
+Please also check our website and social media for updates.
 If you still haven’t received your race pack at this point, there may be some reasons for this.
 Please ask yourself if you included a Race Pack Fee with your paper entry form (these are the only Race Packs that are sent out)?
 Have you been entered?
 Please check the ‘Check I’m In’ page and check your bank statement to see if the payment has been taken.
-If you have sent in a paper entry form with the Race Pack Fee included, you have been confirmed as entered into the race through the ‘Check I’m In’ page and it is now 7 days prior to the race, please contact email@example.com.
+If you have sent in a paper entry form with the Race Pack Fee included, you have been confirmed as entered into the race through the ‘Check I’m In’ page and it is now 7 days prior to the race, please contact us.

 Q3) What’s in my Race Pack?